 Joe Mazza's Tips On How To Update Your Home For Less

-In the season one premiere episode called "Correcting a Charmer," Mazza's newest clients are married couple Kate and David Barton from New York City, according to Realtor.
-The Bartons and their two children are moving out of their cramped one-bedroom apartment in The Big Apple to Greenwich, CT.
-With a budget of $85,000 to work with, Mazza is the right guy for the job with the help of his principal designer Noel Gatts.
-Here you can find the information and inspiration to move forward with your own home renovation.
+In the series premiere, "Correcting a Charmer," Mazza's newest clients are married couple Kate and David Barton from New York City.
+The Bartons and their two children are moving out of their cramped one-bedroom apartment in the Big Apple to Greenwich, Connecticut.
+With a budget of $85,000 to work with, Mazza is the right guy for the job with the help of his principal designer, Noel Gatts.

 The new and improved Barton residence

-According to Realtor, the Bartons purchased their 1,109 square foot Connecticut adobe for $520,000, and although the house is considerable with a spacious yard, there's significant work that needs to be done.
+The Bartons purchased their 1,109-square-foot Connecticut adobe for $520,000, and although the house is considerable, with a spacious yard, there's significant work that needs to be done (via Realtor).
 The property is a century old, and it comes with a crumbling front porch, among other hazards.
-Per Noel Gatts, a lot can be done on the house for a low price if they clean up the space, add some new paint to the walls, change light fixtures and sand it down.
-These touches will add unique charisma to the house only for a few hundred dollars.
+According to Noel Gatts, a lot can be done on the house for a low price if they clean up the space, add some new paint to the walls, change light fixtures, and sand it down, touches that will add unique charisma only for a few hundred dollars.